The U10 league is for children ages 8 and 9 (birth years 2007 and 2008) with some 6 and 7 year olds who are ready to move up.

 Players use a size 4 soccer ball provided by the league.
 They are encouraged to bring their own soccer ball for practices, which are weekly 1-hour long practices.

 Coaches are parents of players on each team who must pass a Kidsafe background check.
 We offer coaches clinics and resources for new coaches who are unfamiliar with the game and who want to coach.

 Players are provided with a uniform shirt and soccer socks.
 They should wear shorts, shin guards, and outdoor soccer cleats and bring a water bottle to practices and games.

-The maximum number of players rostered for each U10 team is 12, although we strive to roster no more than 10 to allow for more playing time per player.
+The maximum number of players rostered for each U10 team is 12, although we strive to roster no more than 11 to allow for more playing time per player.
 A certified referee will run the weekly games, which are two 25-minute halves with a 3-5 minute break in between.
 Games and practices are held at West Road Continental Park, field 1A.
-The FALL season typically runs for 8 consecutive weeks, beginning the Saturday after Labor Day (Opening Day), and ending around the last weekend in October.
-The SPRING season also runs 8 weeks, beginning in early May and ending later in June.
+The FALL season typically runs for 7 weeks, beginning the Saturday after Labor Day (Opening Day), and ending around the last weekend in October.
+There are no games scheduled during Columbus Day weekend, and the play offs are scheduled for the top 4 seeded teams at the end of the season.
+The SPRING season also runs 7 weeks, beginning in early May and ending later in June, with no games scheduled during Memorial Day weekend.
+There are no play offs in the spring.
 Players receive individual medals at the end of the playing season.